Toward AGT for parabolic sheaves: Moduli spaces of parabolic sheaves

 As elements of $T$--equivariant $K$--theory, we have:

 where we will write $\wa$ for that integer $i$ such that $r_1+...+r_{i-1} < a \leq r_1+...+r_i$.
 We may extend the notation $\wa$ to all integers $a$ via the formula below:

 Moreover, we have the tautological vector bundles $\CV_i$ on $\CM^\br_\bd$, obtained by descending the vector spaces $V_i$ from Subsection \ref{sub:quiver} onto the quotient \eqref{eqn:adhm}.
 These vector bundles are equivariant, so they will give rise to elements of $K^\br_\bd$.
-The same thing is true for the universal sheaves $\CU_i$ on $\CM_\bd^\br$, which keep track of the restriction of the sheaves $\CF_i$ of \eqref{eqn:flag0} to the point $(0,0) \in \BA^2$.
-It is well-known that the universal sheaves have a resolution in terms of the tautological bundles, which reads:
+The same thing is true for the universal sheaves $\CU_i$ on $\CM_\bd^\br$, defined by the property that their fibers over a point \eqref{eqn:flag0} are the restrictions to $(0,0) \in \BA^2$ of the quotients $\CF_i/\CF_{i-1}$, regarded as coherent sheaves on $D \cong \BP^1$.
+It is well-known that the universal sheaves have resolutions in terms of the tautological bundles, namely:

 for all $i \in \{1,...,n\}$, where we set:

 for all $i\in \BZ$, which absorbs the dependence on the equivariant parameter $\oq$. \\

 \begin{definition} To a Laurent polynomial $f(...,x_{ia},...)^{1 \leq i \leq n}_{a \in \BN}$ which is symmetric in the variables $x_{ia}$ for each $i$ separately, we will associate: